sirkibsirkib/spellcraft/src/ideas/system.md

 * __Buff Stack__:
 _Buffs_ occur along with a counter representing the size of the _stack_.
 This corresponds logically with the _multiplicity_ of the buff.
 By default, two stacks of the same buff will coalesce and combine their stack numbers.
 However, some buffs have different or unique stacking behaviours.

-* __Spell__: A type of actor wef wef
-* __Resource__:

-The world is filled with Entities.
-These are NPCs, AI enemies, players.
-Each entity maintains its own `Buff` stacks.

-Entities can know `Spell`s.
-These spells can be cast by the entity that knows them.
-A spell can be thought of a small instruction set

-A spell is ultimately a small instruction set of `Effect`s that are applied to entities (or sets of entities) in which order in which way etc. However, the same spell is cast in various circumstances.
-As such, the spell is described in a sort of _abstracted_ language that captures the nature of the environment.
-Accordingly, a spell (under the hood) takes the form as a complex _term_, with N-ary predicates indicating relationships between the entities involved in the effect(s).

-Effects are assessed (seemingly) atomically, with their influence on the world being carried out all at once.
-How does an effect NOW influence another effect later?
-* By using `Buff`s.
-A buff can be applied to an entity NOW, and checked LATER.
-* By calling a _timer_.
-Some
-Whenever _time_ is involved with an effect, the